Bealby/grandpas-pocket-watch-shop/README.md

 ![About](/documentation/readme/about.png/)

-- An `About` page will give the user a little insight into Grandpa's Pocket Watch Shop.
-Providing information on it's history and giving the user a personal connection to the Website.
+- An `About` page will give the user a little insight into Grandpa's Pocket Watch Shop; providing information on it's history and giving the user a personal connection to the Website.

-- The inclusion of the “About Us” page gives the opportunity to emphasise the depth and experience in Pocket Watches which the store has accumulated over the past fifty years.
+- The inclusion of the “About Us” page gives the opportunity to emphasise the depth and experience in Pocket Watches which the Store has accumulated over the past fifty years.
-  It also allows reference to be made that the original store owners had been trained at the British Horological Institute, thus further bringing authority to what the Shop has to offer.
+  It also allows reference to be made that the original store owners had been trained at the British Horological Institute, thus further bringing authority to what the Store has to offer.

 ### Profile App